szw0407/szw0407/README.md

 - 🌱 I’m currently learning Python, JavaScript, Dotnet, C/C++, OS, Internet & Web dev, etc.
 - 📫 How to reach me: szw0407@outlook.com

+## Statements

+Many of my repos include AIGC, including source code and comments and docs and maybe in other formats.
+I have checked them before publishing.
+The provided, as is, may contain mistakes or errors, caused by no matter my mistakes or AI or some other random reasons.
+Please check them and use with caution.
+Contact me or open an issue if you have any problems.
+I shall try to help with it, although it depends on my capabilities and skills.